FilipeMCruz/sensae-console/docs/architecture/README.md

 - **Data Gateway**: Backend responsible for proxying sensor data requests to the assigned **Data Processor Slave** or **Data Decoder Slave**;
 - **Identity Management Frontend**: Frontend responsible for requesting user identification (to Azure active directory), provide access to the environment and manage identity/access/ownership issues inside the environment;
 - **Identity Management Backend**: Backend responsible for validating user credentials and handle device ownership, domain/company permissions and users domain;
-- **Identity Management Slave Backend**: Backend that changes the data that goes trough him by adding device ownership information;
+- **Device Ownership Backend**: Backend that changes the data that goes trough him by adding device ownership information;
 - **Identity Management Database**: Database that records information about the structure of the organization;
 - **Data Store**: Backend responsible for recording data in the defined data flow stage, e.g. record every invalid gps data, or, record every data that goes out of data decoder slave;
 - **Data Store Database**: Database that records information given by **Data Store**, has the purpose of acting like a Data Lake;
 - **Device Commander Backend**: Backend that receives internal requests to execute actions and dispatch them to Helium as downlinks;
 - **Data Relayer**: Backend responsible for routing data to **Data Gateway**.
-- **Rule Engine Frontend**: Frontend responsible for interacting with managers.
+- **Rule Management Frontend**: Frontend responsible for interacting with managers.
 Users can see, create, edit and delete rule scenarios using the UI.
-- **Rule Engine Backend**: Backend responsible for verifying that the submitted rule scenarios can be compiled, if so it notifies that a rule was updated, deleted or added.
+- **Rule Management Backend**: Backend responsible for verifying that the submitted rule scenarios can be compiled, if so it notifies that a rule was updated, deleted or added.
-- **Alert Dispatcher**: Backend that is responsible for executing rules when new sensor data arrives to it from the message broker.
+- **Alert Dispatcher Backend**: Backend that is responsible for executing rules when new sensor data arrives to it from the message broker.
 When facts match a rule condition alarms are produced.
 This alarms are send to the message broker so that others are notified about them.
-- **Rule Engine Database**: Database that stores all rules.
+- **Rule Management Database**: Database that stores all rules.
+- **Notification Management Frontend**: Frontend responsible for interacting with tenants.
+Users can see and subscribe to different types of notifications in the UI.
+- **Notification Management Backend**: Backend responsible for serving new/old notifications and manage each tenant subscription configuration.
+- **Notification Dispatcher Backend**: Backend that is responsible for sending notifications to subscribed tenants via email or sms.
+- **Notification Management Database**: Database that stores all notifications and topics that each tenant subscribed to.

 In the following diagram a better idea of what each container responsibilities are is presented: